Nike Basketball Camp Mira Costa College Oceanside, California

 US Sports is excited to once again welcome Pete Rivas, Founder of The Works Sports Academy, as director of our Nike Basketball Camp at Mira Costa College in Oceanside, CA.

-Pete Rivas has almost 30 years of coaching experience and is enthusiastic about hosting the Pacific Ridge Camp.
-Pete's passion for helping young players improve their game all while being safe, healthy, and having fun makes for a great and memorable camp experienve.
-Campers at Pacific Ridge will get superior attention from our qualified coaching staff and gain valuable time to develop and improve their skills and fundamentals.
+Pete Rivas has almost 30 years of coaching experience and is enthusiastic about hosting the Mira Costa College Camp.
+Pete's passion for helping young players improve their game all while being safe, healthy, and having fun makes for a great and memorable camp experience.
+Campers at Mira Costa College will get superior attention from our qualified coaching staff and gain valuable time to develop and improve their skills and fundamentals.

 - Daily emphasis on fundamental development and team play